cheshirekow/cmake_format/cmake_format/doc/usage.rst

       --autosort [AUTOSORT]
                             If true, the argument lists which are known to be sortable will be sorted lexicographicall
+      --hashruler-min-length HASHRULER_MIN_LENGTH
+                            If a comment line starts with at least this many consecutive hash characters, then don't lstrip() them off.
+This allows for lazy hash rulers where the first hash char is not separated by space

+    Comment Formatting:
+      Override config options affecting comment formatting

+      --bullet-char BULLET_CHAR
+                            What character to use for bulleted lists --enum-char ENUM_CHAR
+                            What character to use as punctuation after numerals in an enumerated list
       --enable-markup [ENABLE_MARKUP]
                             enable comment markup parsing and reflow
       --first-comment-is-literal [FIRST_COMMENT_IS_LITERAL]